skoriche/Climate-REF4CMIP/README.md

 The concept of the REF was proposed by the CMIP Model Benchmarking Task Team (MBTT), to enable the near-realtime evaluation of CMIP7 Assessment Fast Track (AFT) datasets.
-This particular deployment will feature a set of metrics selected by the MBTT in consultation with the community (URL with the CMIP7 AFT configuration to come).
+This particular deployment will feature a set of diagnostics selected by the MBTT in consultation with the community (URL with the CMIP7 AFT configuration to come).

 The individual components of the REF have been designed to be useful for